 No matter how old you are, you risk injuring your back and spine if you aren’t careful when moving.
 The danger that most people don’t realize is that when you move, you use muscles that you might not have used in a while.
 You also contort your body in unusual ways in order to lift boxes and furniture and to put them into place in the moving truck or your new home.
 Injuries can happen in an instant but last a long time.
 You don’t have to get injured on moving day.
-Here are some tips to protect your spine when moving.
+Here are some tips from our Boca Raton chiropractor to protect your spine when moving.

 Start Off With Light Boxes